Noob Reviews #7: Dunhill Aged

 I put a flame to the foot and was greeted by wood and vegetal flavors with a touch of red pepper.
 Despite the firm draw, its smoke output was impressive.
 The wood quickly developed into a creamy cedar that took over the profile.
 Not only did it taste creamy, but had a body to match as well.
 Abruptly, the ash fell away before it even got to an inch, which is rare for a cigar of this caliber.

 Marking the transition into the 2nd third was a delicious but fleeting note of banana cream pie.
-After I came to terms with its passing, the cigar soothed my sorrow with a hearty earth taste, reminiscent of the cold draw, and a mild citrus overtone.
+After I came to terms with its passing, the cigar soothed my sorrow with a hearty earth taste, reminiscent of the cold draw, and a subtle citrus overtone.
 The flavors in this stick were dense, yet contained; every flavor had room.
 Round two of the ash was a different story; now I couldn’t shake the damn thing off.

 Further along, just the right amount of sweetness entered the profile and I started getting a massive wallop of cream on each puff.
 The cigar started to develop very strong punches on the finish that continually evolved.
 All kinds of hints came out of this welcome display: coffee, chocolate, barnyard, and even coconut, a first for me.
 I often get asked by noobs if I really taste that much flavor in a cigar.
 I can see how people would be skeptical, but the fact is that some passing notes are there for just one precious puff.
 If you’re not paying attention, you’ll miss it.
 If you catch it, you’ll be reminded that you’re enjoying all the complexity that Earth has to offer.